Ducksss/Project-Cactus/README.md

-## NOTE: THE MODEL IS CURRENTLY OFFLINE AND NOT SUPPORTED (RAN OUT OF GOOGLE CLOUD AI CREDITS...)
+## NOTE: THE MODEL IS CURRENTLY OFFLINE AND NOT SUPPORTED
+#### Unfortunately, we don't have the financial capability to maintain the Google Cloud API.
+As such, we have no choice but to shut down the model.
+Nevertheless, this repo includes the instructions and code required for any interested parties to self host the system.
+We thank you for your understanding and support.

 <div id="top"></div>